-Over the last few years, we’ve noticed a BIG trend growing in our clients who work for startups: The opportunity for selling early employee equity before the IPO.
+Over the last few years, we’ve noticed a BIG trend growing in our clients who work for startups: The opportunity for selling early employee equity in a startup fundraising round.

 In the past, startup companies would go from zero to IPO in just a few years, but now lots of companies are taking ten years or more to get there.
 This makes things interesting (to say the least) for their employees and what it means for how they can use their equity compensation.